This downtown festival features live music and local food, beer, wine and fine art.

 The town's annual parade is along Main Street at 6:30 p.m.

-This Fox River town hosts a pumpkin roll, hay rides, pumpkin-seed spitting contest, "Thriller'' dances, marshmallow shooting and a parade.
+This Fox River town hosts a pumpkin roll, pumpkin-carving battles, "Thriller'' dances, marshmallow shooting and a parade.

 Visit three parks just west of town, Heritage Village, McGulpin Point Lighthouse and Headlands International Dark Sky Park, for spooky but family-friendly surprises.
 There's a free trolley between Heritage Village and the lighthouse, and admission is free.